semiversus/python-broqer/README.rst

         :target: https://en.wikipedia.org/wiki/MIT_License

 Carefully crafted library to operate with continuous streams of data in a reactive style with publish/subscribe and broker functionality.
+Initial focus on embedded systems *Broqer* can be used wherever continuous streams of data have to be processed - and they are everywhere.
+Watch out!

 Synopsis
 ========

-- Pure python implementation without dependencies (except Python 3.5+)
+- Pure python implementation without dependencies
 - Under MIT license (2018 Günther Jena)
 - Compact library (<1000 lines of code) and well documented (>1000 lines of comments)
 - Fully unit tested (coverage towards 100%), coding style checked with flake8_, static type checked with mypy_
-- Operators known from ReactiveX and other streaming frameworks (like distinct_, combine_latest_, ...)
+- Operators known from ReactiveX_ and other streaming frameworks (like distinct_, combine_latest_, ...)
 - Supporting ``asyncio`` for time depended operations and using coroutines (e.g. map_async_, debounce_, ...)
 - Publishers are *awaitable* (e.g. ``await adc_raw``)
 - Broker functionality via Hub_